denismo/aws-iam-ldap-bridge/INSTALL.md

 - Enable ACL and change the permissions for the `dn: ads-authenticatorid=awsiamauthenticator,ou=authenticators,ads-interceptorId=authenticationInterceptor,ou=interceptors,ads-directoryServiceId=default,ou=config`, as well as the rootDN.

-    This entry stores the AWS Access Key and Secret Key for the authenticator, and rootDN stores all the information about accounts.
+    This entry stores the configuration for the authenticator, and rootDN stores all the information about accounts.
 You need to prevent any logged in users from modifying the account's keys and group information (only admin should be allowed to do that).

 Configuring an existing ApacheDS LDAP server (Obsolete)